 Background checks would not have impacted the shooter in Dayton or the shooter in El Paso.

-Anyway, uh here to talk about this.
+Anyway, here to talk about this.

 Baltimore is a mess.

-All these cities for decades run by liberal democrats have not helped the people in these cities.
+All these cities for decades run by liberal Democrats have not helped the people in these cities.

 I don't believe liberalism, socialism, redistributionism works.